joomengine/jcb-documentation/003-Installation-of-JCB.md

 ###  1. Uninstall The Free Version - Install The Purchased Version

 There are two ways for you to do this.
 The first would be simply to uninstall the free version and install the one that you have purchased when you do updates.
 It will never update this information.
-Joomla only uses this when it doesn't fresh install because that's the only time you create the tables.
+Joomla only uses this when it does a fresh install because that's the only time you create the tables.
 I didn't add this data to install since that would be too much.
 [00:07:29](https://www.youtube.com/watch?v=t6Eux157428&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h07m29s)

 ### 2. Requires MySQL